MetOffice/lfric_core/documentation/source/developer_guide/templated_source.rst

 ========================

-Where Fortran modules are needed which are identical except for minor changes such as type and "kind" they are not stored as source but as templated source which is used to generate the source.
+Where Fortran modules are needed which are identical except for minor changes such as "type" and "kind" they are not stored as source but as templated source which is used to generate the source.

 Template Files